architolk/architolk.github.io/_pages/the-internet/siren.md

 |4.90V|3.24|170Hz|

 The lowest frequency possible is 0Hz (as we can approach 5V), but we can never get higher than a frequency in which we leave out \\(T_1\\) altogether.
 In the current state, this is 1760Hz.
 To achieve a higher frequency, we need to change the resistor and/or capacitor.

+We could make C2 a lot larger than 10n, thus creating a swooping sound instead of a two note sound.